foggy71/zxnext-dev-primer/README.md

 > - It seems to contain two copies of NextLib - one in Scripts and one in zxbasic.
 Which one is used?
 > - It's a bit weird storing application binaries in Git.

-### Option 2: NextBuild fork + Project Template + Remy's Specturm Tools Website
+### Option 2: Project Template + Remy's Spectrum Tools Website

-Address some of my difficulties with NextBuild by forking the project to:

--  Remove BorIDE, UDGeeNext
--  Remove all .bat files
--  Remove NextBuildLaucher.exe
--  Set env vars to point at tools

-Create a reusable project template used as the basis for each new dev project.
+Create a reusable project template Git repository used as the basis for each new dev project.
 The template project has the `.vscode` folder from NextBuild but:

-- Update task paths to use env vars
+- Update task paths to use env var `NEXTBUILD_HOME`
 - Address tasks using powershell
   - Could probably remove task "Update Nextbuild..."
   - What to do with task "Run compiled TAP"?

+Set NEXTBUILD_HOME env var in user profile.

+Each time you want to start a new project download the template project zip or use a tool like [layout](https://github.com/reddec/layout) e.g. `layout new foggy71/zxnext-template`

 ### (New) Option 3: NextBuild Studio